How Does Organ & Tissue Donation Work?

 Transplant recipients are notified by their respective transplant centers and instructed to arrive at the hospital to prepare for transplantation.

 Transplant Surgeons perform life-saving transplants.

 Once the organ recovery is complete, the donor family can make final arrangements with a funeral home.
 Typically, there are no special needs involved for the funeral home after organ and tissue donation.

 Gift of Life offers post donation services for family members, including writing letters with general information about individuals who received their loved one’s donated organs and tissues.
 Letters are also written to the physicians and nurses who helped care for the donor at the area hospital.

 Also, our Family Support Services (FSS) department provides information and programs for donor families, including grief resources, counseling, and opportunities to meet with other donor families and recipients.

 These services are provided by clinical social workers who specialize in helping individuals and families through the loss of a loved one.

 Living Donor Transplants

 Although the majority of organ donations take place after death, some organs can be donated from living donors.
-With more than 114,000 people on the transplant waiting list, living donation allows more patients to be transplanted and gives other patients on the waiting list a better chance of receiving a transplant from a deceased donor.
+With approximately 114,000 people waiting for an organ transplant, living donation allows more patients to be transplanted and gives other patients on the waiting list a better chance of receiving a transplant from a deceased donor.
 Learn more about living donor transplants.